-Trail Magic and/or Trail Angel List: Stay in Seattle and ride to Hart’s Pass from my friend Jon, Broken Toe/Hart’s Pass, trail runner that gave me snacks outside Snoqualmie, Chinook Pass tables and set-up, Trout Lake set-up x2, Staying with SkyBird’s parents Shelly and Ray in Trout Lake and Portland (some of the best TM!), Becky Fromm (received a bunch of packages for me and delivered them to Cascade Locks), Cascade Locks set-up, Taco Tuesday at Olallie Lake, 3 different coolers the day before Bend, great hitches in and out of Bend, set-up just before Ski Shelter/Shelter Cove, Devilfish at Mazama, staying at Chanty’s house in Ashland, cooler after leaving Ashland, birthday cake at Etna distillery, Castella campground couple and setup, nice hitches in and out of Quincy (plus a woman gave us her leftovers), a cooler from Reno Dave at Donner’s pass, awesome stay at Trail Angels Darcy and family for zero in South Lake Tahoe, Reds Meadows JMT hiker food dumps, Beardoh’s gift of bars when I was starving in the Sierra, sharing of coffee and chocolate on top Mt Whitney, my friend Josh and Family in Ridgecrest (PCT party crash), an awesome stay with Mad Max in Tehachapi, the amazing hospitality of Hiker Heaven and the Saufleys, the PCT Hiker Fan Club, stash under I-10, bicyclists that gave me GU packets before the biggest climb up San Jacinto, couple that gave us tons of food in Idyllwild, cache and stash under bridge at Scissors Crossing, Gail who let us camp at his campsite at Mt Laguna, and finally beers, soda, and snacks just before Lake Moreno.
+Trail Magic and/or Trail Angel List: Stay in Seattle and ride to Hart’s Pass from my friend’s Jon & Jen, Broken Toe/Hart’s Pass, trail runner that gave me snacks outside Snoqualmie, Chinook Pass tables and set-up, Trout Lake set-up x2, Staying with SkyBird’s parents Shelly and Ray in Trout Lake and Portland (some of the best TM!), Becky Fromm (received a bunch of packages for me and delivered them to Cascade Locks), Cascade Locks set-up, Taco Tuesday at Olallie Lake, 3 different coolers the day before Bend, great hitches in and out of Bend, set-up just before Ski Shelter/Shelter Cove, Devilfish at Mazama, staying at Chanty’s house in Ashland, cooler after leaving Ashland, birthday cake at Etna distillery, Castella campground couple and setup, nice hitches in and out of Quincy (plus a woman gave us her leftovers), a cooler from Reno Dave at Donner’s pass, awesome stay at Trail Angels Darcy and family for zero in South Lake Tahoe, Reds Meadows JMT hiker food dumps, Beardoh’s gift of bars when I was starving in the Sierra, sharing of coffee and chocolate on top Mt Whitney, my friend Josh and Family in Ridgecrest (PCT party crash), an awesome stay with Mad Max in Tehachapi, the amazing hospitality of Hiker Heaven and the Saufleys, the PCT Hiker Fan Club, stash under I-10, bicyclists that gave me GU packets before the biggest climb up San Jacinto, couple that gave us tons of food in Idyllwild, cache and stash under bridge at Scissors Crossing, Gail who let us camp at his campsite at Mt Laguna, and finally beers, soda, and snacks just before Lake Moreno.
 To wrap it all up nicely, my friend Jon drove all the way from Phoenix to pick me up and he and his partner Laurel spoiled me at their home for 3 days after the trail.
 Amazing!